aduke1121/builder-nika/content/therapy/_index.md

 title: "Somatic Experiencing Therapy for Artists"
 description: "About my Therapy Practice"
 headline: "Somatic Experiencing"
-subhead: "for Artists, for Everyone"
+subhead: "for Artists, for Creatives, for Everyone"
-posterImage: "/images/fwp1.jpg"
+posterImage: "/images/tiger_face.jpg"
 nav: "therapy"
 crumb: "Therapy"
 kind: "section"
 ---
-Somatic experiencing (SE) is a method of alternative therapy for treating trauma and stressor-related disorders like PTSD.
-The primary goal of SE is to modify the trauma-related stress response through bottom-up processing.

-I started my training in 2020, and will be fully certified in spring of 2023.

-I am currently seeing patients at a reduced rate while I complete my training.
+Somatic Experiencing (SE) is a gentle step-by-step approach to the renegotiation of trauma.

+My goal in this work is to help clients:
+- increase resilience
+ - resolve trauma symptoms
+ - expand pleasure
+ - get curious / stay curious

+I work 1:1 with clients and offer an emerging touch practice.

+I also facilitate group workshops, particularly on the role of nervous system regulation in social justice work.

+Some relevant training I've done includes [Somatic Abolitionism](https://www.resmaa.com/movement) with (Resmaa Menakem, author of _My Grandmother’s Hands_), and training as a certified facilitator in the [Trauma of Money](https://www.thetraumaofmoney.com), a compassionate approach to create financial safety and well-being.

+For creatives, I use my experience as an award-winning filmmaker, writer and director to support those who are telling difficult, important stories.
+Together we grow their capacity and resilience in order to serve their creative work with less sufferring.

 I'd love to talk about what you're working on.

+Email me at [nkhanjani@gmail.com](mailto:nkhanjani@gmail.com) to set up a conversation.